- Conceptual design acceptance has been received from the Federal Railroad Administration and preliminary engineering work has begun.

-- The second phase of track work at King Street Station is underway.
-This work includes designs for new tracks and switches that will allow for more efficient train movements between Amtrak’s Seattle Maintenance Facility and westerly platforms of King Street Station.
+- Work includes designs for new tracks and switches that will allow for more efficient train movements between Amtrak’s Seattle Maintenance Facility and westerly platforms of King Street Station.

 Why is WSDOT

 WSDOT's Amtrak Cascades, Amtrak long-distance trains, Sounder commuter trains, and BNSF Railway Company freight trains all use the tracks at King Street Station.

 The number of passenger trains using the station is planned to increase in the future.
 These track improvements will support more efficient train operations at the station and reduce schedule delays.

 In a separate project, WSDOT worked with its public and private partners to renovate King Street Station.
 Learn more about the King Street Station renovation project.